Watch above: The situation is so dire that old enemies, the U.S. and Iran, are mulling cooperation to deal with the situation. Eric Sorensen reports.

 The group posted multiple photos online that appeared to depict Shiite soldiers in plainclothes in various states of capture or execution, some standing near what looked like a mass grave.

-The Iraqi army is carrying out an offensive to stop advance, and the Iraqi army claims airstrikes have reportedly killed at least 279 ISIL fighters.
+The Iraqi army is carrying out an offensive to stop advances, and the Iraqi army claims airstrikes have reportedly killed at least 279 ISIL fighters.

 The Iraqi government claims it has managed to retake three areas in Salahuddin province, the capital of which is Tikrit, but “there was no clear evidence” to support that claim, according to the New York Times.